Lalor, Victoria: Shopping

-Lalor Plaza in McKimmies Rd and Lalor Hub in Kingsway Drive are small enclosed shopping malls located respectively in the eastern and western residential areas of the suburb.
+Lalor Plaza in McKimmies Rd opened 1979 and Lalor Hub in Kingsway Drive are small enclosed shopping malls located respectively in the eastern and western residential areas of the suburb.

 There are also a number of small shopping strips, including Rochdale Square Shops (named in commemoration of Rochdale, the first town built on co-operative principles), located near the Lalor railway station.

 Population

 In the 2021 census, there were 23,219 people in Lalor.
 47% of people were born in Australia.
 The next most common countries of birth were India 5.1%, Italy 4.7% and Macedonia 4.6%.
 31.8% of people spoke only English at home.
 Other languages spoken at home included Arabic 10.6%, Macedonian 7.6%, Vietnamese 6.8%, Italian 6.3% and Greek 5.8%.

 The most common responses for religion in Lalor were Catholic 22.7%, Islam 15.4 %, Eastern Orthodox 13.9% and No Religion 16.6%.